-Benefit Description You Pay

-Ougan Hisana tuan anlanta (aant) After the calendar year deductible
+Benefit Description You Pay After the calendar year deductible

 Organ/tissue transplants (cont.)

-Note: Aetna has special arrangements with transplant facilities to provide services for tissue and organ transplants (see Section 5(h), Special Features, Institutes of Excellence).
-The transplant network is designed to give you the opportunity to access providers that demonstrate high quality medical care for transplant patients.
-We also may assist you and one family member or caregiver with travel and lodging arrangements if you use one of our Institutes of Excellence.
-Your physician can coordinate arrangements by calling Aetna at 800-638-8432.

-Not covered: All charges

-Donor screening tests and donor search expenses, except as shown above
+• Donor screening tests and donor search expenses, except as shown above All charges

 • Implants of artificial organs

-Transplants not listed as covered
+• Transplants not listed as covered

 Anesthesia

-Professional services provided in: In-network: 10% of the Plan allowance (No deductible)
+Professional services provided in: In-network: 15% of the Plan allowance (No deductible)

 • Hospital (inpatient) Out-of-network: 25% of the Plan allowance and any difference

 Hospital outpatient department between our allowance and the billed amount

 Skilled nursing facility

 Ambulatory surgical center

 Physician's office

 Note: When multiple anesthesia providers are involved during the same surgical session, the Plan's allowance for each anesthesia provider will be determined using the Center for Medicare and Medicaid (CMS) guidelines.

 Section 5(c).
-Services provided by a hospital or other facility, and ambulance services
+Services Provided by a Hospital or Other Facility, and Ambulance Services